matschie1/MQTTDevice/README.md

 * configure event handling (actors and induction on/off with delay)
 * configure Debug output serial monitor
 * activate Telnet
-* configure mDNS
+* configure mDNS.
+Recommended:

 ### EventManager:
 Configured are 4 event queues: system, sensors, actors and induction.
 For example everything regarding the system will be thrown into the system queue, telling the eventmanager to proccess them by FIFO.

-* SYS_UPDATE  10		-> System update events should be queued approx. every 10ms
+* SYS_UPDATE  0		-> System update events should be queued with no delay (every loop).
+Recommended: 0
-* SEN_UPDATE  5000	-> Sensor data read should be queued approx. every 5s
+* SEN_UPDATE  5000	-> Sensor data read should be queued approx. every 5s.
+Recommended: values between 2000-5000 (2-5sec)
-* ACT_UPDATE  10000	-> Actor data read/write should be queued approx. every 10s
+* ACT_UPDATE  10000	-> Actor data read/write should be queued approx. every 10s.
+Recommended: values between 2000-10000 (2-10sec)
-* IND_UPDATE  10000	-> Induction data read/write should be queued approx. every 10s
+* IND_UPDATE  10000	-> Induction data read/write should be queued approx. every 10s.
+Recommended: values between 2000-10000 (2-10sec)
-* DISP_UPDATE 10000	-> Display screen update queued approx. every 10s
+* DISP_UPDATE 2000	-> Display screen update queued approx. every 2s.
+Recommended: values between 1000-5000 (1-5sec)

 Beside those read and write events (normally handled by loop) also error events are queued.
 For example a sensors fails.
 If this event is queued you can if enabled in webif automatically switch off all actors and/or induction.
 Enter a value for delay on error as you want to delay the event switch off.
 The logic behind this delay is, that a single error event should not immediately turn off your brewery, but if an error event is still queued after some time, then you might prefer a turn off.

 ### FileBrowser:
-You can browse, down- an dupload files from/to spiffs.
+You can browse, down- and upload files from or into spiffs.
 This makes it very easy to safe or restore configuration (config.json)

 ### Over the Air Updates:
 ArduinoOTA can be activated on webif.
 Keep in mind to start OTA on ESP before you open Arduino-IDE.
+Updates by file instead of OTA is recommended.

 ### Debug information:
 You can enable debug output on serial monitor or telnet (eg putty) for testing purpose or to find out working settings for your equipment.